svera/doric/README.md

 ## Features

 * The classic SEGA arcade game in glorious ASCII.
-* Game logic completely isolated from presentation, safely running in its own thread. [pkg/columns](pkg/columns) library can be used in other implementations with minimal effort.
+* Game logic completely isolated from presentation, concurrent-safe. [pkg/columns](pkg/columns) library can be used in other implementations with minimal effort.
 Check https://godoc.org/github.com/svera/doric/pkg/columns for reference and examples.

 ## Build from sources